 I think we as a society have lost sight of the fact that teaching is an extremely honourable profession.
 Perhaps the highest there is as Knowledge sustains everything else.
 We need to correct course on this front and have the very best in every field take up teaching positions.
 There is a dire need for good teachers in our country today in my opinion.
 So I propose this strategy both from the viewpoint of aspirants in different fields earning a decent salary while pursuing their own individual goals as well as to address the need for good teachers.

-If there is a need to start earning money right after your bachelors degree, my recommendation would be to take up a teaching position at the school level.
+If there is a need to start earning money right after your bachelors degree, my recommendation would be to take up a teaching position at the primary school level.
 If you are unable to get a good teaching position right away, offer tuitions for a while.
-But be sure to pursue a Masters degree alongside.
+But be sure to pursue either a B.Ed. or Masters degree alongside.
 Don't stop studying yourself!
 That's the key.
 Don't lose sight of your long term goals.
 I know that salaries at the school level may be a concern.
 As I mentioned above, I'll make an appeal to the government regarding this later in this post along with presenting my views on the matter.
 But till such a time that the overall situation changes for the better, we still need to keep moving forward while negotiating any financial difficulties that may arise as best we can.
 There is absolutely nothing wrong with supporting yourself and your family using such a strategy as you work towards your goal.
 In fact teaching school children is such a great service!

 But as I said above, be sure to pursue a masters degree alongside.
 Keep studying!